boreendesign/stephen_morrissey_profile/content/project/import_to_drupal/index.md

 ```

     Success

+## Import content from a CSV
+I will be updating the python script to import from a CSV but please check out another article I wrote from scraping, it should be pretty easy in the meantime to use this to create a CSV and then import with the above script.[SCraping data to a csv file with Python](/project/python-scraping/)

 *I wrote all of this as I was going through the steps from scratch, except the initial installs of composer, jupyter notebooks, drush and postman, please do let me know in the comments if I got anything wrong, missed anything or need to go into detail or provide external links to, thanks and I hope it helps a few of you, this all took me quite some time to work through the kinks, hopefully it will save you the time. *